Ephraimraxy/Photos/DEPLOYMENT_RAILWAY.md

-# Railway Deployment Guide
+# Railway Full-Stack Deployment Guide

-## 🚀 Deploy Backend to Railway
+## 🚀 Deploy Complete App to Railway

+Railway will host both your frontend (React) and backend (Node.js) in one deployment!

 ### Step 1: Create Railway Account
 1. Go to [railway.app](https://railway.app)